proper-testing/proper-testing.github.io/pages_src/Publications.md

-Summary: Papers and talks about PropEr
+Summary: PropEr papers and talks
 kate: replace-tabs-save on; replace-tabs on; tab-width 8;